Lambert Tree: Career

 Soon after his admission to the bar in Washington, he moved west to pursue his career as the West opened up and moved to the then small frontier town of Chicago, Illinois.
-He practiced law and, in 1870, was elected to the Cook County, Illinois circuit court.
+He practiced law and.

+In 1871, Tree was elected to succeed W. K. McAllister on the Circuit Court of Cook County.
+He was re-elected in 1879 and 1885, and left office in July 1875.
 Tree presided over the indictment, trial, and conviction of corrupt City Council members.

-He lost the 1882 United States Senate race by one vote, then fell seven votes shy in 1885.
+Tre lost the 1882 United States Senate race by one vote, then fell seven votes shy in 1885.
 However, later in 1885, he accepted an appointment from President Grover Cleveland as minister to Belgium.
 He then served the shortest tour, less than one month, of all U.S. Ministers to Russia: after his presentation of credentials on January 4, 1889, he left post on February 2, 1889, not long before the inauguration of President Cleveland's successor, Benjamin Harrison, a Republican.
 President Harrison nominated Judge Tree to sit on the International Monetary Conference in Washington in 1891-2 and he was one of those for whom ballots were cast for nomination to the Vice-Presidency of the United States, in the Democratic National Convention in 1892.

 He was very active in the civic and cultural life of the City as Life Trustee of the Newberry Library, Vice-President of the Chicago historical Society, incorporator of the American Red Cross and founder of the Chicago Branch.
 He was for several years President of the Illinois Historical Society and was honoured as Officer of the Legion of Honour by France, Grand Officer of the Order of Leopold by Belgium and was a member of the Sons of the American Revolution.